 |Number of Children||Maximum Base Component||Maximum Working Component|

 |4 or more children||$3,325||$1,795|

 You can use this child and family benefits calculator to estimate how much your payments will be.

 How To Apply For The Alberta Child And Family Benefit

 You don’t need to apply separately for the ACFB.
 If you are already enrolled for CCB, your eligibility for ACFB is automatically assessed.

 Make sure to file a tax return every year to remain eligible, whether you have earned employment income or not.

-Here are some free tax return filing software you can use.
+Here is some free tax return filing software you can use.

 - GST Payment Dates